SystemsApproach/5G/cloud.rst

     Aether is an ONF-operated EdgeCloud-as-a-Service built from the SD-RAN and disaggregted Mobile Core components described throughout this book.
-Aether includes a centralized operations portal running in the Google Cloud.
+Aether includes a centralized operations portal running in the Public Cloud.

 .. note::